 Getting evicted is certainly not ideal, but it happens.
 You probably feel like someone pulled out the rug from under you, and need some help with next steps.
-We’re here to help!
+ACCC is a nonprofit credit counseling agency, but we also have tips to help you post-eviction.
 But let’s make a few assumptions before jumping in.
 First, that your landlord is following the letter of the law.
 Second, that you have taken the proper steps to establish whether your eviction stands, and it does.
 So what should you do now?

 I was Evicted.
 What Now?

 Despite the circumstances that led to this event, you are getting evicted.
 And I think we can all agree that it really, really stinks.
 But now it’s time to accept the situation, make a plan, and move forward.

 Whether you have a 14 or 30-day eviction notice, the sooner you get your affairs in order, the better.
 First thing’s first, you need to find a place to stay.
 Is staying with family or friends an option until you are back on your feet?
 If you are a low-income household, see what options your town or city have for low-income housing options.
 Get on the wait list!

 Given the way your relationship with your landlord is ending, you may not be eligible to get your security deposit back.
 But, see if it’s a possibility.
 That money can help you secure shelter and start planning for what’s next.